Mukhmas: Post 1967

 The village is subject to settler attacks, invasion of fields and pastures, destruction of trees and violence against residents.
 The Israeli authorities do not intervene to prevent these attacks and security personnel were witnessed participating in such attacks.
 In 2011, Israeli settlers from the nearby settlement of Ma'ale Mikhmas set fire to about a hundred olive trees belonging to the people of Mukhmas. in 2017 310 olive trees were uprooted.

+On 17 January 2026, masked Israeli settlers attacked Bedouin community in the eastern outskirt of the village, injuring two Palestinians, burning four residential structures, and displacing a family.
+The Settlers broke into a home while family members was inside, sprayed them with pepper spray, beat them with clubs and set the structure on fire.
+During the same incident, settlers also assaulted other residents and activists providing a protective presence, set fire to two vehicles, and damaged additional homes, water tanks and solar panels.
+In February, Israeli settlers, 'behaving like animals,' attacked the town, shooting three Palestinian, killing one Palestinian-American teenager.
+Among the settlers were the security coordinator of the Neve Erez outpost and right-wing activist Elisha Yered.